 Being part of a multi-person conversation in no way diminishes your expertise, but instead builds a community around your ideas, strengthening your concept and increasing its reach.

-Myth #3: You just need to take a look at your industry and comment on it to be a thought leader
+Myth #3: Just looking at your industry and commenting on it makes you a thought leader

-Nothing in this world exists in a vacuum, making what has gone before and what will come next relevant to contemporary events .
-Knowing your stuff means evaluating the relevance of the past and predicting future trends to put current happenings into context.
+Nothing in this world exists in a vacuum; what has gone before and what will come next are always relevant to contemporary events.
+Knowing your stuff means learning from the past and predicting future trends to put current happenings into context.

 Thought leaders know their industries inside out, which is why this type of content is so effective.
-It is also not a quick-fix solution to get conversions on your site.
-It is a way of building trust with your audience and setting yourself apart from competitors due to the genuine additional value you bring to the table.
+But it’s not a quick-fix solution to get conversions on your site.
+It’s a way of building trust with your audience and setting yourself apart from competitors due to the genuine additional value you bring to the table.

 Myth #4: You can become a thought leader in an afternoon